PRP: Efficacy, Safety, and Cost

 - A technologist then take the plasma and prepare it for the purpose of injecting into the affected area.

 - Doctors will then often be using imaging like ultrasound, to pinpoint the specific areas for injection, such as tendon.
-Your doctor will then be injecting the PRP into the affected area.
+Your doctor will then be injecting it into the affected area.

 The whole procedure usually takes around one hour.